metadriverse/metadrive/README.md

 python -m pgdrive.examples.render_big
 ```

 *Note that the above three scripts can not be run in headless machine.*
+Please refer to the installation guideline in documentation for more information.

 Running the following line allows you to draw the generated maps: